KevinLiao159/TalkingData/README.md

     * Using sample bagging technique, which means we bag five predictors trained on five sampled datasets created from different random seeds.

     * This technique allows us to use hundreds of features while keeping LGB training time less than 30 minutes.

+__Feature engineering the winning secret sauce__

+We have five original categorical features and one timestamp feature in the data set.
+Unless you have some crazy NN models with proper data preprocessing ([3rd place solution](https://www.kaggle.com/c/talkingdata-adtracking-fraud-detection/discussion/56262)), you definitely need some magic features to separate youself from the crowd.
+If you have no idea about how to engineer some new features, please see this [good feature engineering guidance](https://github.com/h2oai/h2o-meetups/blob/master/2017_11_29_Feature_Engineering/Feature%20Engineering.pdf).

 __Benefits of kaggling.__